aistairc/SpatialFlink/README.md

 To execute a spatial range query via GeoFlink, Java/Scala API  *SpatialRangeQuery* method of the *RangeQuery* class is used.

+GeoFlink supports three kinds of spatial range queries.
+1- Point-Point
+2- Point-Polygon
+3- Polygon-Polygon

+<a name="pointPointRange"></a>
+#### 1-Point-Point Spatial Range Query
+Both the query and the spatial stream consist of point objects.
+An example of point-point spatial range query is as follows:
 ```
 // Query point creation using coordinates (longitude, latitude)
 Point queryPoint = new Point(116.414899, 39.920374, uGrid);